BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 In order to lock a UTXO with multiple private keys, you must first create a multisignature address.

-This requires a number of steps:
+There are a few ways to do this.
+The method described in this section, which depends on the `createmultisig` command, requires the following steps.

-1. Generate "n" addresses.
+1. Generate "n" addresses, preferably on different machines.
 2. Record the public key for each address.
 3. Consolidate the public keys onto a single machine.
 4. Create the multisig on one of the machines with the `createmultisig` RPC command.